 The original CPLNI created by Gerard and Peterson (1984) includes 43 items scored on a Likert scale of five-point, based on the extent of importance from 1 (not important) to 5 (very important), with high scores indicating high Education needs.
 Items of the CPLNI were classified into eight groups comprising "Introduction to the CCU", "Anatomy and Physiology", "Diet Information" (6 items for each one), "Psychological Factors", "Physical Activity" (5 items for each one), "Risk Factors", "Medication Information" (4 items for each one) and "Other Pertinent Information" (7 items).
-According to Gerard and Peterson (1984), four PhDprepared nurses and two cardiac nurse practitioners confirmed the instrument content validity.
+According to Gerard and Peterson (1984), four PhD-prepared nurses and two cardiac nurse practitioners confirmed the instrument content validity.
 Internal consistency reliability was 0.91 for the total original CPLNI.
 The Cronbach's alpha ranged from 0.68 to 0.96 for the instrument subscales.

 Alkubati et al (2012) revised the original CPLNI by removing and adding specific elements to the original CPLNI that would be relevant for use in post-CABG patients.
-In addition, Alkubati et al (2012), have added to the CPLNI two categories specific to post-CABG patients, focusing on "Complications" (3-items) and "Chest and Leg Wound Care" (3-items), so there were 10 categories with 44 items in the final MCPLNI.
+In addition, Alkubati et al. (2012), have added to the CPLNI two categories specific to post-CABG patients, focusing on "Complications" (3-items) and "Chest and Leg Wound Care" (3-items), so there were 10 categories with 44 items in the final MCPLNI.
 The three Ph.D.-prepared nurses and two cardiovascular clinical nurse specialists (CNSs) affirmed the content validity of the Arabic edition of the MCPLNI.
-In Alkubati et al (2012) study, the internal consistency reliability of the total MCPLNI was 0.95, and the internal consistency reliability of the total MCPLNI was 0.91 in the Omari et al (2013) study and the internal consistency reliability ranged from 0.54 to 0.8 for each subscale.
+In Alkubati et al. (2012) study, the internal consistency reliability of the total MCPLNI was 0.95, and the internal consistency reliability for each subscale ranged from 0.73 to 0.98.
+In addition, the internal consistency reliability ranged from 0.54 to 0.8 for each subscale.